 Members learn how to control their asthma symptoms by working with a certified asthma nurse educator as part of the Asthma Management program.
 Members learn about the diagnosis and treatment of adult and childhood asthma.
 Members learn the importance of self-management as they receive one-on-one education and use asthma care kits as part of the program.

 The Asthma Management program is based on the Institute of Clinical Systems Improvement (ICSI) guidelines.
-This guideline recommends primary care provider follow-up after an asthma-related emergency room or urgent care visit or hospitalization.
+These guidelines recommend primary care provider follow-up after an asthma-related emergency room or urgent care visit or hospitalization.
 The need for asthma care in these settings is often an indication of uncontrolled asthma.

 Members in this program will learn how to:

 - Understand and correctly administer medications

 - Manage asthma triggers